While we work across all industries, we focus on a number of key priority sectors

 This sector is one of the biggest employers and a key contributor to the social and economic fabric of many of our regions.
 The primary sector is multi-faceted, with individual industries contributing to the prosperity of the New Zealand economy.
 These include horticulture, viticulture, apiculture, dry stock, dairy, forestry and aquaculture.

-Given New Zealand's status as a trading nation, the work done by Standards NZ as the World Trade Organisation (WTO) Technical Barriers to Trade (TBT) enquiry point is crucial to the primary sector.
+Given New Zealand's status as a trading nation, the work done by Standards New Zealand as the World Trade Organisation (WTO) Technical Barriers to Trade (TBT) enquiry point is crucial to the primary sector.